NLB Overdrive

 Features We Wanted to Prototype

-3. Back cover preview — For Sarah who is constantly on-the-go, moves quickly from one thing to another, and may perhaps even somewhat impatient, she may not have time to click through a series of books to read the details.
-She may, however, be more inclined to swipe and quickly see the back cover of a book.
-Swiping as been touted to be one of the easiest (even subconscious) motions, that App Partner contributor Richard Pallardy credits it for Tinder’s success.
+For Sarah, who is constantly on the go, moves quickly between tasks, and may be somewhat impatient, there may not be time to click through multiple books to read the details.
+She might, however, be more inclined to swipe to quickly view a book's back cover.
+Swiping has been recognized as one of the easiest and even subconscious gestures, which App Partner contributor Richard Pallardy credits for Tinder's success.

-Moreover, the "Back Cover" concept of a physical book is familiar enough to most of us as shown in our book reader journey map below (as part of our user research), and can be easily adapted into our digital eBook experience.
+Moreover, the "Back Cover" concept of a physical book is familiar to most users, as illustrated in the book reader journey map below from the user research, and can be seamlessly adapted into the digital eBook experience.

 Drawing the User Flow

-After brainstorming for relevancy and novelty ideas, we transformed the ideas to specific functionalities, starting with a user flow diagram.
-With this, we were able to better understand how Sarah would interact with the website to achieve the goals she needed to.
+After brainstorming relevant and novel ideas, the concepts were translated into specific functionalities, starting with a user flow diagram.
+This helped provide a clearer understanding of how Sarah would interact with the website to accomplish her goals.

 User Flow of Sarah's Interactions